Australia: European exploration and colonisation

-The Dutch East India Company ship, Duyfken, captained by Willem Janszoon, made the first documented European landing in Australia in 1606.
+In 1606 the crew of the Dutch ship, Duyfken, captained by Willem Janszoon, made the first documented European landing in Australia and contact with Aboriginal Australians.
 Later that year, Luís Vaz de Torres sailed to the north of Australia through Torres Strait, along New Guinea's southern coast.
 Abel Tasman's voyage of 1642 was the first known European expedition to reach Van Diemen's Land.
 On his second voyage of 1644, he mapped the north coast of Australia south of New Guinea.
 Following Tasman's voyages, the Dutch were able to make almost complete maps of Australia's northern and western coasts and much of its southern and south-eastern Tasmanian coasts.
 They named the continent New Holland.

-In 1770, Captain James Cook sailed along and mapped the east coast, which he named "New South Wales" and claimed for Great Britain. in 1786, the British government announced its intention to establish a penal colony in New South Wales.
+In 1770, Captain James Cook sailed along and mapped the east coast, which he named "New South Wales" and claimed for Great Britain.
+In 1786, the British government announced its intention to establish a penal colony in New South Wales.
 On 26 January 1788, the First Fleet commanded by Captain Arthur Phillip, arrived at Sydney Cove, Port Jackson.
-A camp was established and the Union Flag raised.
-The date later became Australia's national day.
+A camp was established and the Union Flag raised and the date later became Australia's national day.

 Most early settlers were convicts, transported for petty crimes and assigned as labourers or servants to "free settlers" (willing immigrants).
 Once emancipated, convicts tended to integrate into colonial society.
 Aboriginal resistance, convict rebellions and bushranging were sometimes suppressed under martial law.
 The 1808 Rum Rebellion, carried out by officers of the New South Wales Corp, led to a temporary military junta.
 During the next two decades, social and economic reforms, together with the establishment of a Legislative Council and Supreme Court, saw the penal colony transition to a civil society.

 The indigenous population declined for 150 years following European settlement, mainly due to infectious disease.
 British colonial authorities did not sign any treaties with Aboriginal groups.
 As settlement expanded, tens of thousands of Indigenous people and thousands of settlers were killed in frontier conflicts, which many historians argue included acts of genocide by settlers.
 Settlers dispossessed surviving Indigenous peoples of most of their land.